-The weather had improved immeasurably by the time we arose with the clouds moving in a different direction and no rain.
+The weather had improved immeasurably by the time we arose with the clouds moving in a different direction and no rain and headed for Locke Hut.

 The first 9km to Hurunui No.3 Hut (I still haven’t found No.2) were easy and uneventful except for a short stop at some hot springs where Silvan and Angelynn had a soak.
 They were kind of a surprise to me because, unlike volcanic hot springs, they didn’t smell overwhelmingly of sulphur.